Trend Following Swing Strategies

 Ideal Trend-Following Stocks

-- Liquidity: 5M+ shares daily volume
+- Liquidity: Heavily traded names with deep daily volume

-- Price: $50-$500 (avoid penny stocks and low-float)
+- Price: Mid- to high-priced liquid stocks (avoid penny stocks and low float)

 - Examples: AAPL, MSFT, NVDA, GOOGL, AMZN, META, TSLA